-Combining our love of the automobile with our affinity for wide open spaces (not to mention quirky roadside attractions), family road trips are one of the quintessential American family vacation ideas.
-Who doesn’t remember packing into the backseat of the family car and venturing out on that time-honored family tradition that’s as much about the journey as the destination?
+Combining our love of the automobile with our affinity for wide open spaces (not to mention quirky roadside attractions), family road trips rare one of the quintessential American family vacation ideas.
+Who doesn’t remember packing into the backseat of the family car (or car rental) and venturing out on that time-honored family tradition that’s as much about the journey as the destination?

 1. Vermont Route-100 – 200 Miles, 3 Stops, 3 Days

 Road trips don’t get any more scenic than a fall drive down Vermont’s Route 100 byway.
 A leaf-peeper’s dream, VT-100 traverses nearly the length of Vermont along the eastern edge of the Green Mountains.
 Along the way you’ll pass by some of the state’s best known family ski resorts and attractions.

 Spend a day exploring the hip little city of Burlington before taking I-89 across the Green Mountains to VT-100.
 In Waterbury, be sure to check out the Ben and Jerry’s Factory (and its Flavor Graveyard) before heading south.
 The idyllic little town of Stowe is just north on VT-100 and an excellent place to spend the night.

 From Stowe, head south on VT-100 and enjoy the spectacular scenery.
 There are plenty of mountain passes that take you to ski resorts such as Mad River Glen, Sugarbush, and the Middlebury Snow Bowl.
 Take time to explore the winding curves into the mountains, each revealing panoramic views of colorful foliage.
 Continue south on VT-100 through Killington all the way to Wilmington, then head west back across the Green Mountains on VT-9 to Bennington.